Stuart Hogg to leave Glasgow Warriors at end of season

 Stuart Hogg will leave Glasgow Warriors at the end of the season after eight years at the club, it has been announced.

-The 26-year-old full-back, who made 109 appearances for the club over nine seasons, admitted his decision took “a great deal of thought”.
+The 26-year-old full-back, who has so far made 109 appearances for the Scotstoun club over nine seasons, admitted his decision took “a great deal of thought”.

 In a statement on the Glasgow Warriors website, Hogg said he felt this was the right time to “gain new rugby experiences” and “push myself in different situations where I will be challenged and hopefully improve further.”